|

 directed by Matt Sciple

-Starring Doogin Brown, Emily Grosland, Lacy Habdas, Ari Hoptman, Bruce Hyde, Andrea Olthoff, Dan Perdue, Maggie Bearon Pistner, Jim Pounds, and Karen Wiese-Thompson.
+Starring Doogin Brown, Emily Grosland, Lacy Habdas, Ari Hoptman, Bruce Hyde, Andrea Olthoff, Dan Perdue, Maggie Bearmon Pistner, Jim Pounds, and Karen Wiese-Thompson.

 A group of eight people, in hiding from the Nazis, learns to cope with sharing a cramped space amidst both internal and external conflict.